 - 1. What do you understand by Leadership? - 2.
-List the Characteristics of a leader
+List the Characteristics of a leader.

-- 1. Leadership is a process of providing direction in group activities and influencing others to achieve common goals.
+1. Leadership is a process of providing direction in group activities and influencing others to achieve common goals.

 - 2. Characteristics of a leader include:-

 - (a) He adds value to the resources of the organization

 - (b) He is a prime mover

 - (c) He energizes his staff

 - (d) He builds a committed and cohesive work group

 - (e) He promotes the satisfaction of subordinates needs

 - (f) He sets an example to his staff

 - (g) He is a resource expert

 - (h) He induces tension

 - (i) He is a change agent

 - (j) He is an essential link between his staff and the rest of the organization

-UNIT 5: LEADERSHIP STYLES AND THEIR IMPLICATIONS
+UNIT 5 LEADERSHIP STYLES AND THEIR IMPLICATIONS

-- 1.1 Introduction

-- 1.2 Learning Outcome

-- 1.3 Main Content

-- 1.3.1 Two Dimensions of Leadership

-- 1.3.2 Factors that affect Choice of Leadership Style

-- 1.4 Relationship between leadership style and motivation

-- 1.5 Task Behaviour and Relationship Behaviour

-- 1.6 Summary

-- 1.7 Further Reading

-- 1.8 Possible Answers to Self-Assessment Exercise(s) within the content
+- 5.1 Introduction - 5.2 Intended Learning Outcome - 5.3 Main Content - 5.3.1 Two Dimensions of Leadership - 5.3.2 Factors that affect Choice of Leadership Style - 5.4 Relationship between leadership style and motivation - 5.5 Task Behaviour and Relationship Behaviour - 5.6 Summary - 5.7 References/Further Readings/Web Resources s/Web Resources - 5.8 Possible Answers to Self-Assessment Exercise(s)

 In the preceding unit, we explored the concept of leadership, the functions, qualities and characteristics of a leader.
 In the process, adequate foundation was laid for discussions on this unit.
 With such background information, we look, in this unit, at various leadership styles at the disposal of a manager.
-Each has its own characteristics as well as positive or negative influence on the staff on the one hand, and achievement of organizational goals on the other.
+Each has its own characteristics as well as positive or negative influence on the staff on the one hand, and achievement of organisational goals on the other.
 We took a position in this unit that the choice of leadership style made by a manager is a function of his personality, those of his staff and envisaged results achievement.

-- 1. Explain the two dimensions of leadership - 2.
-Identify the factors that affect the choice of appropriate leadership style. - 3.
-Outline the characteristics and effects of various leadership styles. - 4.
-Establish a relationship between leadership styles and motivation.
+- explain the two dimensions of leadership - identify the factors that affect the choice of appropriate leadership style. - outline the characteristics and effects of various leadership styles. - establish a relationship between leadership styles and motivation.

-1.3.1 Two Dimensions of Leadership
+5.3.1 Two Dimensions of Leadership